General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-In this section we will describe the time evolution of the accretion flow following the results analyzing how the disk scale-height, magnetic flux and effective viscosity evolved.
+In this section we will describe the time evolution of the accretion flow following the results analyzing how the disk scale-height, magnetic flux and effective viscosity evolve.

-The time evolution of the disk scale-height (upper panel of Figure \ref{figure4} shows that the disk that started from a non-radiative equilibrium configuration has reached thermal equilibrium up to a radius of 20$R_g$ where this plot shows that the values of $H/R$ at three different locations have converged to roughly the same value of $H/R\approx$0.1 and this plot also demonstrates that during its time evolution the disk remained stable against the collapse due to the radiative loses since the scale height of the disk in the inner region is greater than its initial value.
+The time evolution of the disk scale-height (upper panel of Figure \ref{fig:quantsVsT} shows that the disk that started from a non-radiative equilibrium configuration has reached pressure equilibrium up to a radius of 20$R_g$, that the values of $H/R$ at three different locations have converged to roughly the same value of $H/R\approx$0.1, and also demonstrates that during its time evolution the disk remained stable against the collapse due to the radiative loses since the scale height of the disk in the inner region is greater than its initial value.
+We have also confirmed that during the initial evolution of the system the disk became magnetically pressure dominated demonstrating that the magnetic pressure is supporting the disk against gravitational collapse, which is similar to the finding of \citet{Sadowski16c,Sadowski16d}.
+The time evolution of the magnetic and radiation to gas pressure ratios is shown in Figure \ref{figpress}

-Measuring the absolute flux threading the horizon as a function of time, included in Figure \ref{figure2} and Figure \ref{figure4} for simulation RADHR, we found that the black hole gains a significant quantity of poloidal magnetic flux across the first half of the simulation, in the initial transitory phase due to large scale MRI channel modes that survive until the $\phi$-symmetry of the field is eaten away by parasitic and other modes.
-Then, similar to MADiHR, during the early evolution we observe the two modes of flux accumulation as it is transported both through the disk along the disk surfaces through a coronal-type mechanism.
-Similar to the build-up of flux from sub-MAD to MAD conditions on the horizon seen in MADfHR of \citet{Avara16} there is a steady build-up of flux on the horizon in RADHR until at $\sim17,000R_g/c$ where there is more flux on the horizon than the disk can confine, and a significant portion of the flux on the horizon finds a low pressure weak spot in the previously rather axisymmetric disk and reconnects which pushed out into the disk through that point.
+Measuring the absolute flux threading the horizon as a function of time, included in Figure \ref{fig:RADHRsnapshot} and Figure \ref{fig:quantsVsT} for simulation RADHR, we found that the black hole gains a significant quantity of poloidal magnetic flux across the first half of the simulation, in the initial transitory phase due to large scale MRI channel modes that survive until the $\phi$-symmetry of the field is eaten away by parasitic and other modes.
+Then, similar to MADiHR, during the early evolution we observe the two modes of flux accumulation as it is transported both through the disk and along the disk surfaces through a coronal-type mechanism.
+Similar to the build-up of flux from sub-MAD to MAD conditions on the horizon seen in MADfHR of \citet{Avara16} there is a steady build-up of flux on the horizon in RADHR until at $\sim17,000R_g/c$ where there is more flux on the horizon than the disk can confine, and a significant portion of the flux on the horizon finds a low pressure weak spot in the previously rather axisymmetric disk and reconnects, pushing flux out into the disk through that point.